mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

   pull:
     environments:
-      # Whether or not to monitor project environments & their deployments
+      # Whether or not to pull project environments & their deployments
-      # (optional, default: true)
+      # (optional, default: false)
-      enabled: true
+      enabled: false

-      # Filter environments to include
+      # Filter out by name environments to include
       # (optional, default: "^prod")
-      regexp: "^prod"
+      name_regexp: "^prod"

+      # When deployments are based upon tags, you can
+      # choose to filter out the ones which you are
+      # using to deploy your environment (optional, default: ".*")
+      tags_regexp: ".*"

     refs:
       # Filter refs (branches/tags only) to include